rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 ## Block

-A block is a node representing a group of node.
+A block is a node representing a group of nodes.
 That node can be summarized by its input and output such that from an external perspective, it can be considered as a simple node.
 Similar to the way an interface or an API hide its implementation details, a block hides its inner workings to the rest of the data-flow as long as the block receives and emits the right type of packets.
 This logic extends to the graphical representation.
 Blocks are represented as nodes in the high-level graph but expanded in an independent graph below the main one.

 Similar to `OpX[A, B, ..., R]` , there exists `BlockX[A, B, ..., R]` which all extend `Block[R]` and take X sources as input.
 All `Block[R]` must define an `out` method of the form: `def out: Source[R]`.